 - Pythium root and stem rot – causes yellowing and wilting of Birkin leaves, and mushy roots, the best prevention is to ensure the soil is porous, non-compacted, and well-draining

 - Southern blight – causes white cotton-like masses, the best prevention is using pathogen-free potting medium

 You can find more info on philodendron diseases on the University of Florida website.

 Your Philodendron Birkin plant leaves may turn yellow due to aphids, spider mites, overwatering, underwatering, or it can be normal leaf senescence (older leaves dying).
 Inspect your plant and if you see any pests, treat the plant with insecticidal soap or horticultural oil.
 To prevent yellow leaves from overwatering or underwatering, water your Philodendron Birkin once the top two inches/top half of the soil are dry.
 If the previously listed reasons aren’t causing yellow leaves, it is leaf senescence – older leaves turn yellow and die as the plant grows new leaves.

 Brown tips can be caused by underwatering, very low humidity or too much fertilizer.

 Healthy leaves dropping can be caused by pest infestation, such as thrips.
 Thrips are small and slender yellow-to-black insects usually found on Birkin leaves.
 They scrape the surface cells of the plant to suck the sap.
-The leaves of the affected Philodendron Birkin will be speckled and they may drop early.
+The affected Philodendron Birkin leaves will be speckled, and they may drop early.
 You can get rid of thrips by using a systemic insecticide.

 FAQs about Philodendron Birkin